hasura/graphql-engine/manual/tutorial/custom-api.rst

 Custom code: Adding a simple web-server to serve a UI
 -----------------------------------------------------

 We'll use a Nodejs Express microservice for the server.
-To do this, we'll use the ``api`` microservice from the `hello-nodejs-express <https://hasura.io/hub/projects/hasura/hello-nodejs-express>`_ hub project (basically a nodejs-express microservice boilerplate) as the base.
+To do this, we'll use the ``api`` microservice from the `hello-nodejs-express <https://hasura.io/hub/projects/hasura/hello-nodejs-express>`_ hub project as the base (it is basically a nodejs-express microservice boilerplate).

 Initialize the microservice using:

 .. code-block:: bash

+   # in the project directory
    $ hasura microservice clone api --from hasura/hello-nodejs-express

 This will create a directory called ``api`` inside your ``microservices`` directory, which  will contain a ``k8s.yaml`` file, a ``Dockerfile`` and the source code for the Nodejs Express server.

 The ``k8s.yaml`` file contains the Kubernetes specs for the microservice.
 The ``Dockerfile`` is used by the Hasura platform to automatically build your code in the right environment.

 Now let us modify the ``/microservices/api/src/server.js`` file to just serve one sample request.
 Update the contents of the file with:

 .. snippet:: javascript
    :filename: server.js